-Love 'em or hate 'em, ballot propositions are an ingrained part of California's political system.
+Love 'em or hate 'em, ballot propositions are deeply ingrained in California's political system.

 In nearly every statewide election, voters wade through a stew of local and statewide measures.